nitinnandansingh/CUB_200_2011_Nyris/README.md

     3. Save the extracted features as a numpy file which will be required solving Task 4.

     Solution :
-    1. VGG16 was loaded without classification layers
+    1. For this project, VGG16 was used without classification layers.
+VGG16 is a good architecture as baseline model.
+Alternatively, ResNet could be used.
     2. More layers were added and the model was trained on train data
     3. Model and its weights were saved.
     4. Feature Vectors for train and test dataset were generated.